etnichols/etnichols.github.io/src/pages/tutorials/2019-05-1---resume-with-react-and-tsx/index.md

 }
 ```

-The first section creates a React [fragment](https://reactjs.org/docs/fragments.html) representing for our entry header.
+The first section creates a React [fragment](https://reactjs.org/docs/fragments.html) for the entry header.
 It includes an "maybe linked" title by using the ternary operator, and two [conditionally rendered](https://reactjs.org/docs/conditional-rendering.html#inline-if-with-logical--operator) sections -- company and duration -- using the logical && operator.

 The second section creates the entry body.
 It similarly using type of the `description` prop to decide whether to render the description as a list, or just a regular paragraph.